 3. Few respondents are going to select the “Other” category and write in responses that are different than the answer choices that are listed.

 So what does this mean for us?
-If you can, do qualitative research first and make sure your closed-ended questions represent the items that are in people’s heads.
+If you can, do qualitative research first and make sure your close ended questions represent the items that are in people’s heads.
 We need the list of items to be complete since few respondents will select the “Other” category.
 It may also be necessary to list items that are not readily available to respondents if those items are important to you.
 I will discuss this further in my next blog post.

 * Converse, Jean M., and Stanley Presser.
 1986.
 Survey Questions: Handcrafting the Standardized Questionnaire, Beverly Hills, CA: Sage.